Parameter Estimation in an SPDE Model for Cell Repolarisation: Proofs

 The process $\bar{X}$ is the unique mild solution to the linear SPDE \eqref{eq:SPDE} (with $F\equiv 0$ and $X(0)=0$) and takes values in $L^{2}(\Lambda;\R^{2})$ (apply, for example, \citep[Theorem 5.4]{DaPrato2014} separately to the component processes $\bar{A}$, $\bar{I}$).
 Finding a process $\tilde{X}$ solving \eqref{eq:X_tilde}, on the other hand, means equivalently finding a solution to the nonlinear PDE with random coefficients

 Since this equation does not depend explicitly on the noise process $W$ anymore, it can be solved for a fixed realisation of $\bar{X}$.
-The proof follows from a classical fixed point argument. \begin{proof}[Proof of Theorem \ref{thm:existenceUniqueness}] We first show that the linear process $\bar{X}$ takes values in $C^{s'}(\Lambda;\R^2)$, $0<s'<1/2$.
+The proof follows from a classical fixed point argument. \begin{proof}[Proof of Theorem \ref{thm:existenceUniqueness}] By a fixed point argument \citep[Theorem 6.4]{Hairer2009}, noting that $X(0)\in C(\Lambda;\R^2)$ and $F$ is globally Lipschitz continuous from $C(\Lambda;\R^2)$ to $C(\Lambda;\R^2)$, we conclude that \eqref{eq:X} and \eqref{eq:X_tilde} have unique solutions $X$ and $\tilde{X}$ in $C([0,T];C(\Lambda;\R^2))$.
+In order to obtain the higher regularities, we first show that the linear process $\bar{X}$ takes values in $C^{s'}(\Lambda;\R^2)$, $0<s'<1/2$.
 For $r\in\R,\,p\geq1$ consider the Bessel potential spaces on the 1D-torus $\Lambda=\R/(L\Z)$

 with norm $\norm u_{r,p}=\norm{(I-\Delta)^{r/2}u}_{L^{p}(\Lambda)}$ \citep{Triebel2010a,Cirant2019}.
 Note that $I-\Delta$ is a strictly positive operator and thus $(I-\Delta)^{-1}$ is a bounded operator on $L^{p}(\Lambda)$ for periodic boundary conditions, while $(-\Delta)^{-1}$ is not.
 The Bessel potential spaces differ from the classical Sobolev spaces, but allow for a Sobolev embedding theorem (see for example \citep[Section 2.3]{Cirant2019} or \citep{Triebel2010a}).
 We can now apply \citep[Proposition 30]{Altmeyer2020a} to conclude that $\bar{A}$, $\bar{I}\in C([0,T];W^{s',p}(\Lambda))$ for all $0<s'<1/2$ and $p\geq 2$ for the component processes of $\bar{X}$.
 Note that the proposition is stated for the Bessel potential spaces with respect to the Dirichlet Laplacian, but the statement and its proof remain true using the corresponding spaces defined above.
 Since $p$ is arbitrary, the Sobolev embedding applied componentwise gives $\bar{X}\in C([0,T];C^{s'}(\Lambda;\R^2))$ for all $0<s'<1/2$, as claimed.
+Next, introduce the spaces